oria/gridx/README.md

 * [Xiang Zhou (JayZ) - IBM, CCLA](mailto:)
 * [Wei Huang (Evan) -  Dojo Committer](mailto:evanhuangwei@gmail.com)

 Please contact us if you have got any questions.
-We really appreciate any suggestions or fix patches to improve GridX.
+We really appreciate any suggestions or fix patches to improve GridX. -->

+## GridX experimental branch for more_less feature

+### Cause:
+This branch is caused by the feature request 12705.
+In detail, it is better for the grid to allow users to expand and collapse the contents of certain cells and columns.

+### Solution:

+Construct a widget "ExpandableArea", and a module "HeaderExpand".
+Then insert "ExpandableArea" widget into the cell and load module "HeaderExpand".

+* ExpandableArea: a common IDX widget, consisting of "ExpandableArea.js" and template file "ExpandableArea.html".
+It can be used to expand or collapse the content with inside button more or less.
+* HeaderExpand: a module, which adds more and less buttons inside column header to expand and collapse contents of below cells.
+It requires modules "HeaderRegions" and "VirtualVScroller".

+### Test:

+Run "test_grid_more_less.html" to see the result.

+### Resources:

+Files related to this feature request are below:
+HeaderExpand.js, ExpandableArea.js, ExpandableArea.html, test_grid_more_less.html, test_grid_more_less.js, MusitData2.js.